 AEAB also conducts a set of questions which serve as a general program assessment.
 These ten questions are pulled from core and elective courses in our Agribusiness Major.
 Students are asked to take the assessment quiz as college freshmen in AGEC 1103 before studying the materials; then they are tested on the materials again to evaluate gain in knowledge in the subject matter being evaluated.
-In the following table, the "Baseline" group (n=75) is made up of students from the Fall 2020 offering of AGEC 1103.
-Group 1 (n=45) represents students who are juniors or seniors and have taken our core courses and some of our upper division electives.
-This assessment was conducted as an unannounced,

-"pop" quiz in both groups.
-As the table shows, the average percent correct on the assessment for the Baseline group this academic year was about 35%, while Group 1 answered 83.1% correct.
+In the following table, the "Baseline" group (n=102) is made up of students from the Fall 2021 offering of AGEC 1103.
+Group 1 (n=60) is students from Spring 2022, juniors and seniors who have taken our core courses and some of our upper division electives.
+This assessment was conducted as a quiz in both groups with a bonus awarded for participation.
+The average percent correct on the assessment for the baseline was about 26%, while Group 1 answered 86% correct.
 This indicates positive knowledge gain throughout our students' time in our Agribusiness Program.
 The assessment questions can be found in the Appendix.